 One way Lonely Planet recommends saving money when dining out in Oslo is to eat at ethnic restaurants and because of Norway’s generous immigration policy Oslo as many Somali, Vietnamese, and Middle Eastern restaurants.
 With that advice, we walked the short distance to the popular Taste of the Far East, a Vietnamese restaurant for dinner.

 That evening we stopped in a central dive bar called Stargate that was recommended as one of the few places to enjoy an inexpensive beer in central Oslo.
 The dive bar had an eclectic mix of Norwegians and foreigners, and while it was a little gritty it was well worth the beer and people watching.

 Comfort Hotel Børsparken

-On more recent trips to Oslo I have stayed at the Comfort Hotel Børsparken.
-The location for this hotel could really not be any better.
+On more recent trips to Oslo, I have stayed at the Comfort Hotel Børsparken.
+The location of this hotel could really not be any better.
 It’s two blocks from the harbor where the Opera House is located and three blocks from the central train station.
 Not to mention it’s within easy walking distance of some of the restaurants and attractions we cover below.

 What to see and do in Oslo

 Oslo Rådhus and Opera House